-22. Student Residency: A student may be enrolled in the District if (1) the student's parent, legal guardian or other person having control and charge of the student resides in the District (Ed.
+- 22. Student Residency: A student may be enrolled in the District if (1) the student's parent, legal guardian or other person having control and charge of the student resides in the District (Ed.
 Code, § 48200); (2) the District has approved interdistrict attendance (Ed.
 Code, § 46600); (3) the student is placed in a regularly established children's institution, licensed foster home, or family home; (4) the student is a foster child who remains in his or her school of origin pursuant to Education Code section 48853.5(f) and (g); (5) the student is emancipated and lives within the District; (6) the student lives in the home of an adult who has submitted a caregiver affidavit; (7) the student resides in a state hospital within the District; or (8) the student's parent or legal guardian resides outside of the boundaries of the school district but is employed and lives with the student at the place of his/her employment within the school district boundaries for a minimum of three days during the school week.
 (Ed.
 Code, § 48204) The law allows, but does not require, a district to accept a student for enrollment where at least one parent or legal guardian of the student is physically employed within the district's boundaries for a minimum of 10 hours during the school week.
 (Ed.
 Code, § 48204) A student also complies with the residency requirements for school attendance in a school district if he or she is a student whose parent is transferred or pending transfer to a military installation within the state while on active duty pursuant to an official military order.
-However, the parent must provide proof of residence in the school district within ten days after the published arrival date provided on official documentation.
+However, the parent must provide proof of residence in the school district within ten (10) days after the published arrival date provided on official documentation.
 (Ed.
-Code, § 48204.3) A student also complies with the residency requirement if the student's parent/guardians were residents of the state but departed California against their will if the student provides official documentation evidencing the departure of her/his parent/guardians against their will; that the student moved outside of California as a result of her/his parent/guardians departing California against their will, and that the student lived and was enrolled in school in California immediately before moving outside of California.
+Code, § 48204.3) A student also complies with the residency requirement if the student's parent/guardians were residents of the state but departed California against their will if the student provides official documentation evidencing the departure of her/his parent/guardians against their will; that the student moved outside of California as a result of her/his parent/guardians departing California against their will; and that the student lived and was enrolled in school in California immediately before moving outside of California.
 (Ed.
-Code, § 48204.4)

-Attendance Options: All districts must inform parents at the beginning of the school year how to enroll in a school within the district that is different than the one assigned.
-Students who attend schools other than those assigned by the district are referred to as "transfer students" throughout this notification.
-There is one process for choosing a school within the district which the parent lives (intradistrict transfer), and three separate processes for selecting schools in other districts (interdistrict transfer).
+Code, § 48204.4) - 23.
+Attendance Options: Students who attend schools other than those assigned by the District are referred to as "transfer students" throughout this notification.
+There is one process for choosing a school within the District which the parent lives (intradistrict transfer), and three separate processes for selecting schools in other districts (interdistrict transfer).
 (Ed.
 Code, § 48980(h))

-Attached is a copy of the District's Policy on Interdistrict and Intradistrict Transfers.
+Attached is a copy of the District's Policies on Interdistrict and Intradistrict Transfers.
 Parents interested in interdistrict or intradistrict transfers should contact the District Office at (209) 599-2131.
 The general requirements and limitations of each process are described as follows: